 Another benefit to titanium dental implants is osseointegration.
 Osseointegration is the technical term used to describe when bone begins to regenerate around a dental (or medical) implant.
 After years of use, your crown, bridge, or implants may need to be changed, but the updated prosthetic can rest on the same, permanent dental implant posts.
 Once an implant is strategically placed, the jawbone fuses to and heals around the implant.
 This fusion allows the implant to become a part of your oral anatomy’s ecosystem.
 Having a replacement tooth on an implant foundation gives it a more natural appearance because it allows to rest as close as possible to the gum line.

-Titanium posts is a biocompatible material for dental implants.
+We use titanium for dental implants at our Austin dental office.
 To schedule a consultation with Dr. Carmona at Austin Prosthodontics in Austin, TX, call 512-250-9444.
 We also proudly welcome patients from Cedar Park, Round Rock, Pflugerville, Leander, and all surrounding Texas communities.